-Example: The strength of Sejlon's defensive roll is onlu 3 and he is defeated.

-the opponent's figure is considered to be defeated.
+Example: The strength of Sejlon's defensive roll is only 3 and he is defeated.
+3. As soon as the attack is successful and cannot be repelled, the opponent's figure is considered to be defeated.

-and all of its elements become the property of the attacker.
+A defeated Homunculus is removed from the game board and all of its elements become the property of the attacker.
 The defeated player keeps the wisdom points that the Homunculus is worth and has to let the homunculus' recipe card be displayed in front of him.